Concerns relating to terrorism primary focus: India on Afghanistan | Law-Order

 - India

-''We received a positive response,'' he said referring to the meeting between Indian Ambassador to Qatar Deepak Mittal and Taliban leader Sher Mohammad Abbas Stanekzai.
-To a volley of questions on whether India would recognise a Taliban regime in the backdrop of the meeting between the two sides, Bagchi said: '' It was just a meeting.
-I think these are very early days.''
-Asked whether India will have more meetings with the Taliban, the MEA spokesperson said he does not want to speculate.

-''I would not like to speculate on the future.
-I have no update to share on that,'' he said.
+When asked about reports of the formation of an inclusive government in Kabul and whether India has been invited for the inauguration of the new dispensation, Bagchi said: ''I have no update on either issue.'' ''I do not have any details that I can share with you regarding the nature of the government that could be formed in Afghanistan.''
+There have been mounting concerns in India over the possibility of rise in activities of various terror groups including Lashkar-e-Taiba and Jaish-e-Mohammed from Taliban-controlled Afghanistan.
+To a question on the Taliban not commenting on the Doha meeting, Bagchi said it is up to the outfit.

+When asked why there was no photo of the meeting or whether the Taliban did not want it, Bagchi said: ''It was just a meeting.
+It was not really that kind of an event where photos are taken.
+I do not think there is any thought behind it that we do not have a photo of it.''
+On why the Taliban requested the Doha meeting, Bagchi said he presumed the group wanted to reach out to all the countries who have an interest and relevance to Afghanistan.

-On bringing back the remaining Indians from Afghanistan, Bagchi said India will be able to revisit the matter once the Kabul airport resumes operation.
+On bringing back the remaining Indians from Afghanistan, he said India will be able to revisit the matter once the Kabul airport resumes operation. ''We have been prioritising the evacuation of our nationals as well as some Afghans.
+Currently, the Kabul airport is not operational.
+I think we will be able to revisit the issue once the operations at Kabul airport resume,'' Bagchi said.

+Asked about the number of Afghans who were issued e-Visa since August 16, Bagchi said the database of it is with the Home Ministry as it handles the matter.
+To another query on whether India is working on a refugee policy for Afghans, the spokesperson said the matter comes under the home ministry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)